mhostetter/galois/docs/getting-started.rst

 Change the element representation
 ---------------------------------

-The display representation of finite field elements can be set to either the integer (`"int"`), polynomial (`"poly"`), or power (`"power"`) representation.
-The default representation is the integer representation since that is natural when working with integer NumPy arrays.
+The representation of finite field elements can be set to either the integer (`"int"`), polynomial (`"poly"`), or power (`"power"`) representation.
+The default representation is the integer representation since integers are natural when working with integer NumPy arrays.

-Set the display mode by passing the `display` keyword argument to :func:`~galois.GF` or by calling the :func:`~galois.FieldArray.display` classmethod.
-Choose whichever element representation is most convenient for you.
+Set the element representation by passing the `repr` keyword argument to :func:`~galois.GF` or by calling the :func:`~galois.FieldArray.repr` classmethod.
+Choose whichever element representation is most convenient.

 .. ipython:: python

-   # The default representation is the integer representation
+   # The default is the integer representation
    x
-   GF.display("poly"); x
+   GF.repr("poly"); x
-   GF.display("power"); x
+   GF.repr("power"); x
    # Reset to the integer representation
-   GF.display("int");
+   GF.repr("int");

 See :doc:`/basic-usage/element-representation` for more details.